inyokaproject/inyoka-legacy/docs/developers_fable.rst

 Unit Tests
 ~~~~~~~~~~

-Inyoka uses `Nose <http://somethingaboutorange.com/mrl/projects/nose/0.11.1/>` for all
+Inyoka uses `Nose <http://somethingaboutorange.com/mrl/projects/nose/0.11.1/>`_ for all
 tests.
 If you don't use functions or doctests you must inherit either
-:class:`inyoka.core.test.TestCase` for common unittests or
+:class:`~inyoka.core.test.TestCase` for common unittests or
-:class:`inyoka.core.test.ViewTestCase` to test view functions.
-See the docs
+:class:`~inyoka.core.test.ViewTestCase` to test view functions.
+See the
-of :mod:`inyoka.core.test` for more details.
+:doc:`unittests` documentation for more details

 Well, try to write the tests first, but we don't thrash you if you don't.
 TDD is cool but not easy to use everywhere.
 So our development cycle depends